Thinking Skills Assessment

-The Thinking Skills Assessment (TSA) is a generic admissions test, which is used as part of the admissions process for entry to some undergraduate courses at the University of Cambridge, the University of Oxford and University College London.
+The Thinking Skills Assessment (TSA) is a generic admissions test, which is used as part of the admissions process for entry to some undergraduate courses at the University of Cambridge, the University of Oxford, and formerly, University College London.

 History

 TSA was developed and is run by Cambridge Assessment Admissions Testing.
 It was developed to help universities assess whether applicants have the skills and aptitudes considered essential for Higher Education study.
 Cambridge Assessment Admissions Testing produces and distributes practice materials, including specimen questions and past papers, on their website.

 The test was first introduced for undergraduate entry to the University of Cambridge in 2001 and was used as part of the admissions process for a number of undergraduate courses.
 It is currently used for application to the Land Economy course only.

 In 2007, the University of Oxford introduced TSA as part of its admissions process for Philosophy, Politics and Economics (PPE).
 At this stage, the test was known as the ‘PPE Admissions Test’.
 The use of TSA was extended for entry to Economics and Management in 2008; to Experimental Psychology, and Psychology and Philosophy in 2009, Geography, Philosophy and Linguistics, and Psychology and Linguistics in 2012, and in 2015 to Human Sciences.
 Since 2016, candidates applying for Chemistry have been required to sit a version of TSA consisting of Section 1 of the test only (TSA S1), with History and Economics requiring the same from 2017.
 From 2018, the University of Oxford no longer required applicants to take TSA for entry to their Geography course.

-Since the 2008–09 application cycle, University College London has used TSA to assist in the selection of applicants to European Social and Political Studies (ESPS).
+From 2008 to 2021, University College London used TSA to assist in the selection of applicants to European and International Social and Political Studies (EISPS).
+From 2022 onwards, UCL replaced TSA with its own Thinking Skills Test (TST), which is modelled on TSA Section 1 but is delivered and marked internally.